iZeaoGamer/Zector/major.md

 - Added /maskadmin.
 Usage: /maskadmin charm all <count> to give everyone online an amount of masks, and /maskadmin charm <player> <count> to give the specific player an amount of masks.
 - Masks now give you effects.
 Some good ones too!
 - Renamed Namespace + A core clean-up.
 Removed some of the messy codes, and replaced it with decently nice ones.
+- Added a new check to ensure whether or not the player has an item in their hand whilst using /mask and /cp.
+This is so your item in your hand does not disappear whilst containing the new item in hand.
+- Fixed a confirm page bypass, where you were able to type /cp <potion> <count> confirm whilst typing /mask charm <count> confirm, therefore bypassing the confirm page.